Disclaimer

 Are there extra charges?

-Whether deferred interest loans have extra charges on them depends on the terms of the loan agreement.
+Whether deferred interest mortgages have extra charges on them depends on the terms of the loan agreement.
 But there are some typical charges that borrowers might encounter.
 Some lenders may charge borrowers for the administrative fees or processing charges.
 Some may charge early repayment fees if the borrower pays off the loan early or makes additional payments during the deferral period.
 Generally, these charges make up for any interest that the lender might lose by reducing the principal amount ahead of schedule.

 Will deferred interest impact a credit score?